JosephLai241/URS/README.md

 # Releases
 - **May 25, 2019** Universal Reddit Scraper 1.0.
 Does not include CLI support.
 - **July 29, 2019:** Universal Reddit Scraper 2.0.
 Now includes CLI support!
-- **TBD:** Universal Reddit Scraper 3.0.
+- **December 28, 2019:** Universal Reddit Scraper 3.0.
 Now includes support for exporting to JSON, scraping Redditors as well as comments on posts.
-Coming soon!